gbvanrenswoude/cdk8s-aws-lookups/README.md

-# AWS CloudFormation Stack Output Lookup for cdk8s
+# AWS Lookups for cdk8s

+## Cloudformation Outputs Lookup

 The `AwsCloudformationOutputs` is able to lookup any [`StackOutput`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) defined by your deployed AWS CDK application.
 It does that by implementing the lookup Pattern of aws-cdk in cdk8s, using the `lookupOutput()` method.